Products Lemma APIProof issuance & verification platformTrust402Delegate to agents, and transactSealSign-in for the agent era — no keys handed over

 How Lemma Encrypts Documents

-K_docis derived via ECDH + HKDF as a hybrid encryption key. - The raw document is encrypted with AES-GCM to produce
+2. A shared key K_doc is derived via ECDH + HKDF as a hybrid encryption key.

-docHash = SHA3-256(encryptedDoc)is computed and used as the on-chain primary key.
+5. A docHash = SHA3-256(encryptedDoc) is computed and used as the on-chain primary key.

 From this point forward, Lemma handles only two identifiers: docHash and cid.
 The plaintext is never reconstructed on the server side.
 The encrypt function returns the algorithm used (default: "aes-256-gcm") alongside docHash, cid, and encryptedDocBase64, so the Holder can record it for later decryption.